ashishshah1995/Spring-REST-CRM/README.md

 # Spring-REST-CRM

 Build Sprint REST API application using Spring framework for allowing a client to make **Create, Read, Update and Delete** operations on a list of Customers.
+Used `Jackson Data Binding API` for data binding between JSON and Java POJO

 # Operations